 This year’s AJHS Biennial Scholars Conference will be held for the first time in Cleveland, Ohio, from May 31st to June 2nd, 2026.

 Cleveland, the home of Superman, the Rock and Roll Hall of Fame, American Zionist leader Abba Hillel Silver, the pioneering Cleveland Council on Soviet Anti-Semitism, and several innovative projects to repurpose historic urban synagogues.
-This year’s conference theme Up, Up, and Away!: Rescue and Reinvention in American Jewish History will seek to explore how American Jews have responded to dangers and crises of various kinds by seeking – in the absence of real superheros – to protect themselves and others, and – like both Clark Kent and his creators – to change themselves, their narratives, and their institutions.
+This year’s conference theme Up, Up, and Away!: Rescue and Reinvention in American Jewish History will seek to explore how American Jews have responded to dangers and crises of various kinds by seeking – in the absence of real superheroes – to protect themselves and others, and – like both Clark Kent and his creators – to change themselves, their narratives, and their institutions.

 2026 Biennial Conference Chairs: